Tiare Jennings: College career

 During the regular season, she ranked first in the Big 12 Conference in runs scored (60) and RBIs (72), and tied for first in doubles (14), and ranked second in hits (66), home runs and slugging percentage.
 She finished the 2021 season with 27 home runs and led the nation with 92 RBI.
 She also ranked in the top five nationally in slugging percentage, home runs, doubles, hits and batting average.
-Jennings' 92 RBI broke the NCAA Division I freshman single-season RBI record.
+Jennings's 92 RBI broke the NCAA Division I freshman single-season RBI record.
 Following an outstanding season, she was named first-team All Big 12, Big 12 all-freshman team, Big 12 Freshman of the Year, NFCA National Freshman of the Year and Softball America Freshman of the Year.
 She was also one of only two freshmen in the country named a top 10 finalist for the USA Softball Collegiate Player of the Year.

 During her sophomore year in 2022, she batted .385 with 24 home runs, 72 RBIs, and a .882 slugging percentage.
 Her 24 home runs ranked for fourth in the nation, while her 72 RBIs tied for third in the NCAA.
 In the field, she had a .982 fielding percentage, with 14 double plays, 46 putouts and 63 assists to two errors.
+During the 2022 NCAA Division I softball tournament, she hit .524 in the Women's College World Series, with a World Series record 15 RBIs and five home runs.
 Following the season she was named a unanimous first-team All-American.